snej55/kahoot/README.md

 # Kahoot bot generator & pin scanner

+For more information on how to use the generated binaries, see [GUIDE.md](https://github.com/snej55/kahoot/blob/main/GUIDE.md).

 ## Pin scanners

 Ever wanted to join a random kahoot game?
 These scripts scan for open games by checking if pins are active.
 There are three, but is `pin_scanner.py` is the recommended one.
 If `pin_scanner.py` is too slow on your system, try `get_pins_async.py` instead.